aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 next advance.

 The requirement for group cohesion still applies.
-Any horse archer would be limited on the battle field if he had to advance with an empty quiver; so every horse archer would want to wait for the last horse archer to finish reloading before advancing.
+Any horse archer would be limited on the battlefield if he had to advance with an empty quiver; so every horse archer would want to wait for the last horse archer to finish reloading before advancing.